nanvel/blog/2015/10/principles-software.md

 Simplest solution is often the best.

 This calls for seeking the simplest possible solution, with the fewest moving parts.
 The phrase was coined by Kelly Johnson, a highly accomplished aerospace engineer who worked in the real Area 51 designing some of the most advanced aircraft of the 20th centure.

-## Lazy implementation

-A lazy implementation postpones producing values to the last possible moment.
-This saves memory and may avoid useless processing as well.

 ## Minimum viable product